 Growing Borage near your tomatoes tends to confuse the moths that would normally lay eggs for tomato horn worms which can cause total destruction for your tomato plants.

-This confusion tends to divert the moths away from the tomatoes and eliminate the potential egg population of the destructive worm that would otherwise be targeting your prize tomato plants.
+This confusion tends to divert the moths away from the tomatoes and eliminate the potential egg population of the destructive worms.

-Borage is not only a good companion plant for tomatoes but it also makes a great deer repellent for your home garden for those of you who have deer issues.
+Borage is not only a good companion plant for tomatoes but it also makes a great deer repellent for your home garden.

-Reports also state the plant can make the tomato fruits taste better and also help improve their growth although there is no scientific proof of this statement to prove this theory.
+It’s also said to help improve their growth although there is no scientific proof to prove this theory.

-You will have to learn how to grow borage yourself and then be your own judge!
+You will have to learn how to grow Borage yourself then be your own judge!

-It is also stated in many reports that members of the legume family of plants, spinach, strawberry along with members of the brassica plant families can also benefit greatly from the protection of these “star flower plants” when planted nearby as companion plants.
+can all benefit greatly from the protection of these “star flower plants” when planted nearby as companion plants.

 Medicinal Benefits Of Borage

-I can give you some idea of where to find out from some professional sources that are qualified.
+I will give you ideas of where to find out from some professional sources that are qualified.

-Medicinal benefits are also reported for centuries throughout time when using this wonder plant in multiple ways as herbal medicine.
+Medicinal benefits are reported throughout centuries when using Borage in multiple ways as natural herbal medicine.